 Our Pay-for-Performance Philosophy

 Non-represented employees may be eligible for annual performance-based pay increases in conjunction with the Port's performance management program, known as PerformanceLink.
-New non-represented employees may also be eligible for a performance-related pay increase after successfully completing the first six months of employment at the Port.

 Pay Grades and Salary Ranges (for non-represented jobs)

 Each non-represented job at the Port has a corresponding pay grade and range.
 The ranges establish the minimum and maximum pay that employees can receive for performing jobs assigned to a particular range.
-Each year, the Port conducts a comprehensive market pricing study to determine how well the Port's existing pay ranges align with the external market, and makes adjustments when necessary to ensure that our pay ranges remain competitive.
+Each year, the Port conducts a comprehensive market pricing study to determine how well the Port's existing pay ranges align with the external market and makes adjustments when necessary to ensure that our pay ranges remain competitive.